 Through these activities we aim to bring about the vision of the Nazareth Community and thus breathe new life into our family-centred Church.

-The 2018 theme for our community is "Listen with an Open Heart".
+The 2019 theme for our community is "Aspire to be More".

 (from Continuous Improvement Framework for Catholic Schools, Catholic Education South Australia)